skip to main content

 The case against Ms Leahy relates to two summonses she had withdrawn during her work as a court presenter at Limerick District Court.

-In his closing statement to the jury, John Byrne SC, representing Mr McGlinchey, questioned the absence of any prosecution of the drivers who allegedly committed road traffic offences and made representations to Mr O’Neill to have fixed charged penalty notices cancelled.
+Earlier, the jury heard the closing statement of John Byrne SC, representing Garda McGlinchey, who questioned the absence of any prosecution of the drivers who allegedly committed road traffic offences and made representations to Mr O'Neill.

 "Why is it that none of them have been prosecuted?" he asked.